-Welcome to another Wacky Wednesday project – making Australian crafts with paper plates.
+Welcome to another Wacky Workshops project – making Australian crafts with paper plates.

 We celebrated Australia Day last week and I just couldn’t resist adding some more fun crafts, highlighting some of this country’s unique and wonderful animals.
 Read Why I Love a Sunburnt Country to discover the many wonderful and amazing things Australia has to offer.